Cycling Accident Solicitors — Scotland

 Cycling Accidents

 While bike sales across Scotland have increased significantly, this has also led to more cycling incidents and fatalities.
-Many road users fail to exercise due care around cyclists.
+Most vulnerable road users, including cyclists, bear a disproportionate risk when other road users are careless.
 Cyclists often have little protection and face a higher risk of serious injury in an accident.

 Common causes of cycling accidents include:

-• The actions of other road users: Negligent drivers are often responsible for cycling accidents, with vehicles among the most common causes.
-Failing to check blind spots or misjudging a cyclist’s speed can lead to critical injuries and valid grounds for a bike accident claim.
+• The actions of other road users: Negligent drivers are often responsible for cycling accidents, with motor vehicles among the most common causes.
+Failing to check blind spots or misjudging a cyclist’s speed can lead to critical injuries and valid grounds for a bicycle accident claim.

 • Spilt substances on the road: Can cause slippery road conditions and dangerous falls.
-Injuries due to poor road maintenance are grounds for a cycling accident compensation claim.
+Injuries due to poor road maintenance are grounds for a cycling incident compensation claim.

-• Objects or animals on the road: Unexpected obstacles can cause cyclists to swerve or fall.
+• Objects or animals: Unexpected obstacles on the road or in a cycle lane can cause cyclists to swerve or fall.
+This includes an oncoming cyclist or animals.

 Even in cases of a hit-and-run accident, our experienced team can guide you through the claims process.